Precoded Integer-Forcing Universally Achieves the MIMO Capacity to Within a Constant Gap: Introduction

 The mutual information of this channel is maximized by a circularly symmetric complex Gaussian input~\cite{telatar99} with covariance matrix $\bQ$ satisfying $\trace(\bQ)\leq M\cdot \Tsnr$, and is given by\footnote{All logarithms in this paper are to base $2$, and rates are measured in bits per channel use.}

 The choice of $\bQ$ that maximizes~\eqref{Capacity} is determined by the water-filling solution.
 When the matrix $\bH$ is known at both transmission ends, i.e., in a closed-loop scenario, this mutual information is the capacity of the channel and may closely be approached using the singular-value decomposition in conjunction with standard scalar codes designed for an additive white Gaussian noise (AWGN) channel.
-Often, the sub-optimal choice \mbox{$\bQ=\Tsnr\cdot\bI$} is used, resulting in the \emph{white-input (WI) mutual information}
+In certain scenarios, the natural choice \mbox{$\bQ=\Tsnr\cdot\bI$} is used, resulting in the \emph{white-input (WI) mutual information}

-For all channel matrices $\bH$ and all values of $\Tsnr$, the WI mutual information loses less than $M\log M$ bits w.r.t. capacity~\cite{pz04,zt03}.
-Thus, a scheme that performs a constant gap from $\Cwi$ also performs a constant gap from the closed-loop capacity $C$.
-In this paper, an open-loop setting is considered.
-In this case, transmitting a white input is a natural choice and $\Cwi$ will serve as a benchmark in the sequel.